Galahs, are notorious for their playful, cheeky and often insane behavior.

 Galahs can be fed anything mentioned in the diet section above.
 Although fatty foods like nuts and sunflower seeds should be avoided to some extent, they can be offered as a treat.

-The main reason that galahs are so noisy is because they have a naturaly playful nature and enjoy being vocal and this is somthing you cannot stop, nor should you try to.
+The main reason that galahs are so noisy is because they have a naturaly playful nature and enjoy being vocal, and this is unchangeable.
 Reasons for noise also include boredom and demanding of attention (usually loud screeching).
-These situations can be helped by making sure that there is plenty of toys and branches to entertain the galah, by giving the galah more attention more often, and by ignoring it when it screeches.
-If you give it any kind of attention when the bird makes too much noise, it will learn that this is a successful way to gain your attention and continue to do so in the future.
+These situations can be helped by making sure that there is plenty of toys and branches to entertain the galah, by giving the galah more attention more often, and by ignoring them during bouts of bad behavior.
+If you give them any kind of attention when they make too much noise, they will learn that this is a successful way to gain your attention and continue to do so in the future.

-As with excessive noise, biting can be reduced or stopped by ignoring the galah every time it displays this type of behaviour (although this can be difficult).
-When tamed galahs bite, it is a sign of dominance, so you need to show them that you are unfazed by their bite as if immune to it.
+As with excessive noise, biting can be reduced or stopped by ignoring the galah every time it displays this type of behavior (although this can be difficult).
+When tamed galahs bite, it is often a sign of dominance, so you need to show them that you are unfazed by their bite as if immune to it.
 Do not react at all.